gibbsly/custom-shields/README.md

 > `can_reflect_arrows` | true/false | weather the shield can reflect blocked arrows

 ## Adding effects
-The `bash_effect`, `player_parry_effect`, and `entity_parry_effect` attributes all use an ID system to run effects.
+The `bash_effect`, `player_parry_effect`, `entity_parry_effect`, `player_block_effect`, and `entity_block_effect` attributes all use an ID system to run effects.
 The ID you specify runs a command in the corresponding function in the [event](https://github.com/gibbsly/custom-shields/tree/main/custom_shield_datapacks/custom_shield/data/cushield/functions/event) folder.
 The value is written onto the score `effect= cush.main`, so you can use that to specify what function/command to run based on that score.

 The effect function is run on the player for `bash_effect` and `player_parry_effect`, and run on the entity you parried for `entity_parry_effect`.